denten-books/plain-text/40-screen.md

 "receiver of instructions," who are placed in a binary and opposing relation --"negative" but without "resistance"---to the idea of the divine.

-Unlike Golumbia and Fish, telegraph spiritualists associated determinism with continuity not discreteness.
+Unlike Golumbia and Fish today, telegraph spiritualists associated determinism with continuity not discreteness.
 Witness one George Henry Dole writing in his *Philosophy of Creation*, in 1906:

 > Scientists have prosecuted research on the plane of *continuous degrees of